shadowed1/Chard/README.md

 - `chard cat` List Portage catalogues.
 - `chard help` Show help examples.

-*Does not alter files ouside of /usr/local/* <br>
+- Does not alter files ouside of /usr/local/* <br>
-*When Installer finishes or exits the log file, 'chardbuild.log', is copied to ChromeOS Downloads folder.* <br>
+- When Installer finishes or exits the log file, 'chardbuild.log', is copied to ChromeOS Downloads folder.* <br>
+- Chard Installer  runs: emerge --sync near the end of install to finish setup. <br>
+- Please do not run emerge --sync more than once a day due to this built-in Emerge warning: <br>

+`Please note: common gentoo-netiquette says you should not sync more than once a day.
+Excessive requests may lead automatic temporary bans on rsync.gentoo.org service.`